ColoredCow/portal/docs/branch-naming-convention.md

 ## Branch Naming Convention
-In any software development company, every day many branches are created and pushed to the github repository.
-So, having a manageable code repository is mandatory when working on a team project.
+In any software, every day many branches are created and pushed to the GitHub repository.
+Having a manageable code repository is important and mandatory when working with a team.

-Employee Portal uses a branch naming convention to work with git repositories.
+Employee Portal uses branch naming conventions to work with git repositories.
 In this convention, the branches are divided into two categories:

 ### Code Flow Branches
 These branches which we expect to be permanently available on the repository follow the flow of code changes starting from development until the production.

 #### 1. Develop
 All new pull requests related to features and bug fixes be merged into this branch after code reviews.
 Resolving developer codes conflicts should be done as early as here.

 #### 2. Master